Bamako (film): Cast

+Production

 Danny Glover, one of the film's executive producers, also guest-stars as an actor in a Western film (called Death in Timbuktu) that some children are watching on the television in one scene.

 Lawyers William Bourdon and Aïssata Tall Sall portrayed themselves in the film.

 Accolades

 Actress Aïssa Maïga was nominated for the César Award for Most Promising Actress in 2007.

 Bamako was the recipient of the first Film Award of the Council of Europe (FACE) given at the Istanbul International Film Festival in April 2007.

-Bamako won the award for Best French-Language Film/Meilleur Film Francophone at the Prix Lumière.
+Bamako won the award for Best French-Language Film/Meilleur Film Francophone at the 12th Lumière Awards.
 Bamako was also the winner of the Audience Award at the Paris Cinema in 2006.

 Salon critic Andrew O'Hehir selected the film when asked to present one film within the Maryland Film Festival in 2008.